ariedamuco/Causal-Inference/README.md

 ###  2. Krueger, Alan B. "Experimental estimates of education production functions."
 The Quarterly Journal of Economics 114.2 (1999): 497-532.

-###  3. Alan B. Krueger, “How Computers Have Changed the Wage Structure: Evidence from Microdata 1984 - 1989", QJE 1993
+###  3. Krueger, Alan B. "How computers have changed the wage structure: evidence from microdata, 1984–1989."
+The Quarterly Journal of Economics 108, no. 1 (1993): 33-60.